Francis-oa7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 10 script computes BREATH exponent LOVE
 The 11 script changes base two integer to base 10
 The 12 script does stuff
+The 13 script prints num with two decimal places